 There is a broad range of scholarships on offer each year.
 And we offer more than $3 million in scholarships and grants to students just like your child.
 Students who want to make the world a better place in a career they’re passionate about.
 So, sit down with your child and search our scholarships to help make the cost of study easier.

 Have your questions answered

 Want to learn more about HECS, help with costs or the application process?
-Come along to our Parent Information Session to have all your questions answered!
-Head on over and register your interest.
+Get in touch for a chat.